Last Updated on

 |6:30 – 8:30||Breastfeed/Put the baby to sleep|

-So this was a sample routine – feel free to make changes in it as per your baby’s needs.
-Create a schedule that works best for you and your baby.
-And once you get accustomed to it, managing breastfeeding and pumping will no longer be a task!
+Once you get accustomed to a schedule that works best for you and your baby, managing breastfeeding and pumping will no longer be a task!

 Ensure you don’t put any stress on yourself while you breastfeed and pump as it is important that you’re in a good state of mind, physically and mentally.
-Breastfeed and pump whenever you feel comfortable and you will manage it just like that.
+Breastfeed and pump whenever you feel comfortable, and you will be able to manage it.
 Good luck!